VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - System access must be protected via certified Secure Elements.

-- Secure Boot and TPM for cryptographic operations and firmware integrity.
+- Secure Boot and TPM are required for cryptographic operations and firmware integrity.

-- Roaming, cloud services, and payment interfaces must not leak personal data.
+- Roaming, cloud services, and payment interfaces must never leak personal data.

-This is the first time EU-wide cybersecurity standards directly impact EVSE firmware, bootloaders, and remote maintenance logic.
+This is the first time EU-wide cybersecurity standards directly dictate the architecture of EVSE firmware, bootloaders, and remote maintenance logic.

 5. Ready to Ship: Testing & Certification for ISO 15118-20